tiendu/tiendu.github.io/src/content/blog/2026-04-09-podman-simple-vs-multistage.md

 - Wheels, source archives, or frontend assets are build inputs only
 - Tests and development tools must not reach production
 - The build produces a small set of runtime artifacts
+- A smaller runtime image is worth some additional build work
 - Image transfer size matters

 The more different the build environment is from the runtime environment, the more useful multi-stage construction becomes.